Waffle/waffle/Source/JNA/waffle-demo/waffle-demo-jaas/README.md

     http://localhost:8080/waffle-demo-jaas/

-- Use 'admin' as logon without any password to test the jaas
+- Use 'DOMAIN\\user' as logon with windows password to test the jaas

-TODO: JAAS needs logon setup so it will fail at the moment on cargo.